-Dental emergencies are not as common as other types of emergencies, which is just one of the reasons why patients don’t know what to do if and when they occur.
-Unfortunately, many also aren’t aware of what constitutes as a dental emergency.
-At Webster Lake Dental, we want to help you get your emergency treated as soon as possible, whether it’s a severe toothache or a broken or knocked-out tooth.
-We’re prepared to answer the call if you have an oral infection caused by tooth decay or experience a bad fall while playing sports.
-Give us a call to get started with emergency dentistry in Webster, MA!
+Dental emergencies are not as common as other types of emergencies, which is just one of the reasons why patients often don’t know what to do when they occur.
+Unfortunately, many also aren’t aware of what constitutes a dental emergency.
+Here at Webster Lake Dental, we want to help you get your emergency treated as soon as possible, whether it’s a severe toothache or a broken or knocked-out tooth.
+We’re also prepared to answer the call if you have an oral infection caused by tooth decay or experience a bad fall while playing sports.
+Contact our team if you’re in need of emergency dentistry in Webster, MA!

-Why Choose Webster Lake Dental for Emergency Dentistry?
+Why Choose Webster Lake Dental for Emergency Dental Care?

 - Saturday Appointment Hours Available

-- Open as Early as 8 a.m. on Business Days
+- Open at 8 AM on Business Days

-- Wide Variety of Services in a Single Location
+- Wide Variety of Services Under One Roof

 How to Prevent Dental Emergencies

 Oral hygiene is an important cornerstone of preventing dental emergencies.
 Regular brushing and flossing are a must, of course, but you also need to continue visiting our dental office twice a year for routine checkups so that we can clean the spots of the mouth that you’ve overlooked.
-In order to protect yourself from sudden accidents, you need to exercise common sense and take preventive measures where you can.
-Avoid bad habits like opening packages with your teeth or chewing ice; these can weaken the teeth over time and eventually lead to an emergency situation.
+To protect yourself from sudden accidents, you need to exercise common sense and take preventive measures where you can.
+Avoid bad habits like opening packages with your teeth or chewing ice; these can weaken the teeth over time and eventually lead to an emergency.
 Get a mouthguard if you play sports or if you grind your teeth at night.

 Dental Emergency FAQs